marrlab/DomainLab/README.md

 ## Distribution shifts, domain generalization and DomainLab

-Neural networks trained using data from a specific distribution (domain) usually failes to generalization to novel distributions (domains).
-Domain Generalization aims at learning domain invariant features by utilizing data from multiple domains (data sites, corhorts, batches, vendors) so the learned feature can generalize to new unseen domains (distributions).
+Neural networks trained using data from a specific distribution (domain) usually fails to generalize to novel distributions (domains).
+Domain generalization aims at learning domain invariant features by utilizing data from multiple domains (data sites, corhorts, batches, vendors) so the learned feature can generalize to new unseen domains (distributions).

 DomainLab is a software platform with state-of-the-art domain generalization algorithms implemented, designed by maximal decoupling of different software componets thus enhances maximal code reuse.

+As an input to the software, the user need to provide
+- the neural network to be trained for the task (e.g. classification)
+- task specification which contains dataset(s) from domain(s).

-DomainLab decouples the following concepts:
+DomainLab decouples the following concepts or objects:
 - neural network: a map from the input data to the feature space and output.
 - model: structural risk in the form of $\ell() + \mu R()$  where $\ell()$ is the task specific empirical loss (e.g. cross entropy for classification task) and $R()$ is the penalty loss for inter-domain alignment (domain invariant regularization).
 - trainer:  an object that guides the data flow to model and append further domain invariant losses.

+DomainLab makes it possible to combine models with models, trainers with models, and trainers with trainers in a decorator pattern like `Trainer A(Trainer B(Model C(Model D(network E), network F)))` which correspond to $\ell() + \mu_a R_a() + \mu_b R_b + \mu_c R_c() + \mu_d R_d()$

 ## Getting started

 ### Installation
-[Installation and Dependencies handling](./docs/doc_intall.md)
+[Installation and Dependencies handling](./docs/doc_intall.md) We also offer a PyPI version here https://pypi.org/project/domainlab/  which one could install via `pip install domainlab` and it is recommended to create a virtual environment for it.

 ### Task specification
 In DomainLab, a task is a container for datasets from different domains.
 See detail in